Bilalm354/kart-racer/README.md

 ## Idea

 Building a racing game in javascript with ThreeJS.

 Using webpack to allow importing modules using ES6 imports and to allow bunding and modularisation of code.

-I'd like the drifting and mini turbo mechanics of mariokart with the takedowns of burnout.
-With good items and fun multiplayer. losing players get better items to even skill gaps and allow players of different skill levels to play the game together.
-In the future I'd like the game to be playable online.
-Similar to Krunker.

-It's really important for the game ot be fun and for this the speed and controls have to feel good.
-The tracks have to be fun.
-The tracks for the game wipeout look cool.
-Krunker type of graphics could be cool.
-Maybe animal characters.

 ## Planning